 Deep Intelligent Pharma concentrates mainly on creating software for offering medical transcription using artificial intelligence.

-This particular Chinese entity is known for deploying natural language processing frameworks that are designed for sifting through massive regulatory documents and help pharma entities in creating manufacturing content that adheres to the law.
+This particular Chinese entity is known for deploying natural language processing (NLP) frameworks that are designed for sifting through massive regulatory documents and help pharma entities in creating manufacturing content that adheres to the law.

 These AI-powered tools, including quality control, document review, tabulated data analysis, and automated transcription will be used in creating both documents and content to be presented to regulatory bodies like the Food and Drug Administration (FDA).